justineabucay/cmpt125/practice/week4/week4-pointers_and_arrays--notes.md

         my_array = &my_array[0]

-you can always change where a pointer is pointing to because it is a variable. however, we cannot change where an array points to because it is a constant, meaning that the array has a fixed memory block<b>
+you can always change where a pointer is pointing to because it is a variable. however, we cannot change where an array points to because it is a constant, meaning that the array has a fixed memory block<br>

 however, we can always change the content of an array, such as that below: